Do you think you have a swarm? A swarm of honey bees looks like this:

 A swarm of bees will usually arrive in a “cloud of bees” with a very loud buzzing sound.
 They will settle in a clump, clustering together on a tree, post or wall (see picture).
-Once a swarm settles, there will still be bees flying to and from the swarm but they generally remain as in a cluster for a number of hours often overnight.
+Once a swarm settles, there will still be some bees flying to and from the swarm, but most of them will stay clustered for a number of hours, often overnight.

-If you think you have a swarm, please check first that what you are seeing is definitely honey bees.
+If you think you have a swarm on your property, please check first that what you are seeing is definitely honey bees.
 Sometimes people confuse wasps and bumble bees with honey bees.
 Please check the BBKA swarms help for further advice on the difference between honey bees, wasps and bumble bees.
-Beekeepers can only remove honey bees and cannot remove any other insects, including wasps, hornets or bumblebees.
+Beekeepers can only remove honey bees.
+We cannot remove any other insects, including wasps, hornets or bumblebees.

 If you are fortunate enough to have found a bumblebee nest, please leave it where it is if at all possible.
 The natural lifespan of a bumblebee colony is one summer, they rarely cause a problem when left alone.
 Bumblebees and other bee species are beneficial insects that have a very important part to play in the process of pollination, and we should welcome them!